blanquicet/aks-store-demo/quick-demo-notes.md

     --fields=type,src,dst,error
 ```

-Reproduce the issue again FROM SCRATCH.
+Reproduce the issue again.

 What we got from that output:

 ISSUE: Communication between the `store-front` service and the `order-service` service

-Now, let's focus on the communication between the `store-front` and the
+New focus: communication between the `store-front` and the `order-service` service:
-`order-service` service:

 ![order-service](./img/order-service.png)